csc7/PP1_CI_TGC/README.md

 Google fonts (please see credits section below) were implemented in the website.
 Roboto was selected for the paragraph as it is modern and easy to read.
 Following Google's recommendations, Baloo Tammudu 2 was also selected as complement for the titles.
 Arial font is used as a back-up in case the previous fonts cannot be loaded.

-Color #003300 (dark green) was selected for the body in order to have strong contrast with the white background of the body.
+Colour #003300 (dark green) was selected for the body in order to have strong contrast with the white background of the body.
-To differentiate the navigation menu and the request service button,  #135f13 (different dark green) is selected; while #276609 is selected to highlight all headings.
+To differentiate the navigation menu and the request service button,  #135f13 (different dark green) is selected, while #276609 is selected to highlight all headings.

-The name of the company in the logo uses #73ac3e to have a unique color.
+The name of the company in the logo uses #73ac3e to have a unique colour.

 #### [Back to Index](#index)